JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ok i marked a seam at the top of the cube

-NS: ok then try the botom
+NS: ok then try the bottom

 JR: ok did them both